Joshua Wade: Murders

 Wade's first confessed murder was that of 38-year-old John Michael Martin, an unemployed schizophrenic who was found shot to death along a bike trail in Anchorage in May 1994.
 Shortly before his death, Martin had left a Village Inn he regularly visited to have coffee with friends.
 At the time of the murder, Wade was 14 years old and had no known connection to his victim.
 Five years later, in December 1999, he claimed to have killed 30-year-old Henry Ongtowasruk at a motel in Knik-Fairview.
-His victim suffered from a mental illness and had lived at the motel for approximately a week before he was found shot to death by an employee in one of the rooms.
+His victim suffered from a mental illness and had lived at the motel for approximately a week before he was found by an employee, shot to death in one of the rooms.
 Like Martin before him, Ongtowasruk had no known prior connection to Wade.

 One night in September 2000, Wade and a few friends were driving around Spenard when he spotted 33-year-old Della Brown, an Alaska Native woman with a drug and alcohol addiction.
 After dropping off his friends, he returned to the place where he had spotted Brown and attempted to rob her.
 A struggle ensued, with Wade overpowering her and smashing her head with a rock.
 He then left her half-naked body in an abandoned, trash-filled shed, later showing the body to acquaintances.
-Supposedly, he killed an unidentified man who had accompanied him to the shed where he killed Brown - according to Wade, he knocked the victim out, put him in the trunk of his car and went for some drinks.
+Supposedly, he killed an unidentified man who had accompanied him to the shed where he killed Brown – according to Wade, he knocked the victim out, put him in the trunk of his car and went for some drinks.
 Upon returning to the car and hearing the banging on the trunk for help, he drove outside of town to a secluded area in the Matanuska-Susitna Valley, got him out of the car, repeatedly stomped on his head, took off his clothes and ultimately shot him twice in the head execution-style.

 Prosecution and acquittal for Brown's murder

 Eventually, one of the acquaintances who saw Brown's body reported the incident to police, which subsequently resulted in Wade's arrest.
-Physical evidence tying him to the crime were scarce, and at trial, his attorneys presented him simply as a "big talker" who would go to unbelievable amounts of exaggeration to impress his friends.
+Physical evidence tying him to the crime was scarce, and at trial, his attorneys presented him simply as a "big talker" who would go to unbelievable amounts of exaggeration to impress his friends.
 As they were themselves criminals, the claims of Wade's acquaintances were easily dismissed, leaving little chance of conviction.
 As a result, he was acquitted from almost all charges presented against him, with the exception of evidence tampering, for which he was given a prison sentence of six and a half years.
 However, he was released on probation the following year.
 He was always known to law enforcement and suspected of being responsible but no evidence at the time was available.